 Rice, birdseed, balloons or confetti are not to be used on church property.
 They are difficult to clean up and dangerous to wildlife.
 You may use bubbles.

 Silk flower petals only are permitted inside the church.

-A room will be provided for the bride and her attendants two hours before the service.
+A room will be provided two hours before the service.

 If you wish to have a bulletin for your wedding, please check with the rector.
 The printing of the bulletins and their delivery to the church are the responsibility of the wedding parties.

 Smoking is strictly prohibited within the premises.